HealthInfo Canterbury

 |

 An EpiPen is an automatic adrenaline injector for the emergency treatment of anaphylaxis.
-Medical training isn't needed to use one.
+Medical training is not needed to use one.

 Watch this short video on how to use an adrenaline autoinjector (this is an Australian video.
 In New Zealand phone 111 for an emergency).